Tearran/configng-v2/README.md

 ## 📦 About configng-v2

-configng-v2 is an upgraded, modular configuration system inspired by [armbian/configng](https://github.com/armbian/configng), but redesigned for clarity, maintainability, and user-friendly documentation.
+configng-v2 is proof of consept, modular metadat parsed documentation and system configuration utility inspired by [armbian/configng](https://github.com/armbian/configng), but redesigned metadata usablity for user freindly document clarity, scafolding for ease of developing modules, validation for maintainability, and an open approach to contribution.
+The goal is to make configuration more transparent, easier to document, and simpler for anyone to extend

 ---